Approach to Quality Assurance, Safety and Reliability

 This system is compliant with ISO 9001, the international standard for quality management systems.
 It defines the flow and mechanisms of quality assurance processes at each step of product development (strategy, planning, development, production, sales, post-launch improvements and discontinuation.
 Through the system, we put these processes into practice.

 Since January 2018, Lion has operated a Management System for Information on Chemical Substances at its research and development sites to reinforce the proper use of chemical substances.

 This system comprises a database of raw materials and product formulation data, a database of regulatory data, and product formula development functions.
 The adoption of the system has reinforced our framework for ensuring legal compliance regarding chemical substances used in products during product development across all our business fields.
 In addition, the system’s accumulated data allows employees to instantly search through the chemical substances contained in products that have been released.
 This has helped enhance data management, secure traceability and reinforce our ability to ensure compliance.

 Lion’s auditing officers and staff periodically carry out quality audits of Lion and its contractors, providing guidance on improvement as needed.
-From among all the operations of Lion and its contractors that are subject to these audits, the selection of locations to undergo on-site surveys is informed by the timing and results of previous surveys.
+Locations are chosen from among all the operations of Lion and its contractors that are subject to these audits, and the selection of locations to undergo on-site surveys is informed by the timing and results of previous surveys.

 Reinforcing the Quality Management Network among Overseas Group Companies

 The Lion Group is expanding operations across Asia in line with its mission of providing excellent goods and services useful for customers’ daily lives.
 In recent years, the volume of intercompany import and export business between overseas Group companies has been expanding.
 At the same time, there is a growing trend toward tighter regulations internationally, increasing the importance of greater coordination among quality management staff in each country.